Identification of Information Structures in Bayesian Games

 \begin{example}[Continued] Hereafter, we discuss the example by viewing the tax authority as the econometrician.
-As we have seen before, the tax revenue depends both on the chosen $\tau$ and the underlying information structure, which is initially unknown.
-The tax authority has access to rich data on the firms' past production choices under the initial tax rate, say $\tau_0 = 0$, before changing it to another $\tau$.
-Our observability assumptions require the observability of the {\it distribution} of each individual firm's choices, by which the availability of a cross-section dataset is presumed.
+As we have seen, PS and TR depend both on the chosen tax rate $\tau$ and on the underlying information structure, which is initially unknown.
+Suppose that, before changing the tax rate to some new value $\tau$, the tax authority has access to rich data on firms' past production choices under the initial tax rate, say $\tau_0$.
+Our observability assumptions require the distribution of each individual firm's choices to be observable, which presumes the availability of rich cross-sectional data.

-One way to structure such a dataset is to record the realized values of states and actions for a long period of time.
-This sort of dataset may be feasible when the identical game is repeated over time but by redrawing shocks on the demand curve and private signals independently across time periods.
-Another way of interpreting the cross-section dataset is to view each index $i$ as the ``type'' of firms, rather than an individual firm, and construct the type $i$'s choice distribution in a given period.
-In this case, $T$-conditional observability requires the repetition of the game just for a short period of time, but instead, there must exist sufficiently many firms belonging to $i$ whose choices are perturbed by purely idiosyncratic noise.